-- a.
-Review the activities in the Learner Material and identify appropriate activities based on the pedagogical approaches in the Teacher Manual that can support your lesson for the week. - b.
+- Review the activities in the Learner Material and identify appropriate activities based on the pedagogical approaches in the Teacher Manual that can support your lesson for the week. - 2.
 Discuss and develop assessment tasks and rubrics/marking scheme for the learning indicators for the week. - 2.2 Review the pedagogical approaches proposed for teaching week 9 in your learning plan, identify activities that align with these in the Learner Material.
-Indicate the activity(ies) in your learning plan (NTS 2a-2f, 3a-3j).
+Indicate the activity(ies) in your learning plan (NTS 2a 2f, 3a 3j).

 2.3 Develop assessment tasks/items based on the learning indicator(s) on assessment for the week.
-This week's recommended mode of assessment is homework (NTS 3k, 3p).
+This week's recommended mode of assessment is class discussion (reading comprehension) (NTS 3k, 3p).